 Cancer is probably one of the most dreaded diseases anyone could have.
 It’s like having a death sentence.
 But like any other diseases, the key is early detection and catching it early on can save your life.
-Most women get their regular mammograms and pap smears, but aside from that, there are other cancer signs and symptoms that women should be aware of.
+Most women get their regular mammograms and pap smears, but aside from that, there are other cancer signs and symptoms that You should be aware of.
 It is also important to know your body, if not the most important.
 Any changes even a simple and harmless one can be crucial in identifying some cancers.
 We’re not fear-mongering or inflicting paranoia, health education is just as important as regular check-ups.
 It’s better to be safe than sorry, right?

 Blood in the poop or urine is never normal.
 Plus alternating diarrhea and constipation that lasts for more than 4 weeks can be a sign of colorectal cancer.
 So check your toilet before flushing it down.